 The right to be forgotten is the right to ask companies to delete and surrender any information they’ve gathered about you.
 It covers online chatting and third-party discussions.
 People have fought to remove their names and images from “revenge porn,” including any relevant search engine results.
 Some have submitted take-down requests for uncomfortable personal stories from their past, for example, petty crime reports or embarrassing viral stories.

 Arguably, the right to be forgotten protects those who want to forget about their old mistakes and restore privacy.
 The opposite camp, incidentally including some tech giants, criticizes this as censorship and rewriting of history.

 What is information privacy?

-As mentioned, internet-related privacy issues exist on a spectrum, from information you don’t mind sharing (say, a public social media account), to nuisance privacy compromises (targeted ads, for instance) to public embarrassment or breaches that affect your personal life (financial breaches or professional setbacks).
+Online privacy issues range from the information you don’t mind sharing (say, a public social media account) and annoying privacy trade-offs like targeted ads to public embarrassment or breaches that affect your personal life.